 Six Transcribed Improvisations on La Spagna

-Whenever I can, I record my live concerts, even if the available recording equipment is bad.
-In such cases, the resulting recording would be normally considered useless for a lot of people —especially when you play the same pieces in more or less the same way in different concerts— since it would not help to present a good sonic image of yourself as a professional musician.
-But in my case, there is a powerful reason for me to document my performances: improvisation.
+Whenever I can, I record my live concerts, even if the available recording equipment is poor.
+In such cases, the resulting recording would usually be considered useless for many people—especially when you perform the same pieces in roughly the same way in different concerts—since it does not help to present a polished sonic image of one’s self as a professional musician.
+In my case, however, there is a compelling reason to document every performance: improvisation.

 “Once you have been bitten by the improvisation bug, it is not a choice anymore.”1

-As I have devoted myself to developing the necessary skills for becoming a fluent improviser since at least 2005, I have ended up collecting many live concert recordings with varying degrees of audio quality — but always containing fresh, improvised musical material.
+As I have devoted myself to developing the necessary skills to become a fluent improviser since at least 2005, I have accumulated many live concert recordings with varying degrees of audio quality, but they always contain fresh, improvised musical material.
 And that is what makes them interesting for me, regardless of their audio quality.
-(That said, I would recommend headphones for listening to the series of videos included in this article).2
+That said, I recommend using headphones when listening to the videos in this article.2

 Leonardo da Vinci